 The five laws of gold from The Richest Man in Babylon summary

-Another key point to take away from The Richest Man in Babylon is the five laws of gold.
-These laws were crafted by Arkad and handed down to his son, Nomasir, who had to use them to prove he could make his own way in the way.
+Another key point to take away from this summary of The Richest Man in Babylon is the five laws of gold.
+These laws were crafted by Arkad and handed down to his son, Nomasir, who had to use them to prove he could make his own way.

 The first law of gold